-Dr. Martin Luther King Jr. and Milton Friedman on Basic Income Guarantee
+Dr. Martin Luther King Jr. and President Richard Nixon on Basic Income Guarantee

-Whether you have heard of Basic Income or not, this independent film project will tell you an important story about the Mincome experiment.
+Whether you have heard of Basic Income or not, this independent film project will tell you an important story about Basic Income and the various experiments, including the Canadian Mincome experiment.

 An increasing number of economists worldwide are backing this concept, of guaranteeing every person enough money to survive on, as the solution to the socio-economic challenges of our time.
 Such a concept probably creates questions, doubts, or concerns in your mind like everyone else who has first heard of this.There are a lot of people who don’t understand why these economists would back it.

 The documentary will look at many claims about Basic Income.
 Will it eliminate poverty?
 Make government smaller?
 Make public services costs cheaper and more efficient?
 Will it promote arts, culture and technological innovation?
 Or increase the number of businesses?
 Will it be a better replacement for our current welfare system?
 And lower the health care and criminal justice cost?
 Is it a viable solution to impending job displacement due to the breakout of cheaper and more advanced automation and artificial intelligence?

 Or perhaps it will lead to laziness?
 Stealing money from hardworking people and giving it to “free loaders”?
 Would it lead to inflation?
 Lead to loss of workers?
 Could it lead to loss of revenue for government, and hence money for any public works and projects?
 Or induce massive loss of jobs in public services?
 Would it have negative effects on housing affordability and the current disability benefit?
 Cause economic collapse because, “how the heck can we afford a countrywide giveaway?”